wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Whereas metric data reporting occurs at the interval you specify, trace data reporting occurs automatically whenever spans are complete.

-**Note:** The [custom setup steps](#option-2-custom-setup) enable you to set up a reporter that sends trace data to your console for debugging, too.
+**Note:** The [custom setup steps](#option-2-custom-setup---instantiate-helper-objects-directly) enable you to set up a reporter that sends trace data to your console for debugging, too.

 <!---
 ### Instrumenting Multiple Frameworks in the Same Service

 If you are instrumenting multiple frameworks that are used in the same service, bear in mind:

 * You create a single Wavefront sender object object per process.
-Your code should instantiate each object once, and then re-use these objects as needed in the setup steps for each framework you are instrumenting.
+Your code  instantiate each object once, and then re-use these objects as needed in the setup steps for each framework you are instrumenting.
-* Each instrumented framework should have its own application-tags object.
+* Each instrumented framework  have its own application-tags object.
-* Each instrumented framework should have its own Wavefront reporter (or Wavefront span reporter) object.
+* Each instrumented framework  have its own Wavefront reporter (or Wavefront span reporter) object.
 --->
 <!---
 ## Questions for Reviewers